QinMichael/SkinLesion-StyleGAN/README.md

 # SkinLesion-StyleGAN
-A GAN-based image synthesis method for skin lesions
+This is a GAN-based image synthesis method for skin lesions.

+## Updates
+'2020.11.24':Initial code release